-RFID tags are small, mail stamp sized readers that are placed on the window or the vehicle ID number.
+RFID tags are small, mail stamp-sized readers that are placed on the window of the vehicle ID number.
 They can store a great amount of information – the make and the model of the car, location, color, fuel supplies.
 Using radio waves, tags are connected to the reader installed on the territory.
 As soon as the car with the identifier passes the reader, the equipment receives the data from the tag and sends it to the server tracking the transport activity.

-Tags are activated / deactivated by means of special software.
+Tags are activated/deactivated using special software.
 Readers have a working range of 4-27 m and are usually installed at entrances to the territory.
 If the enterprise occupies a big square, readers can be deployed in several places.